An Ultimate Guide to 2025 DELF & DALF Exam

 Registration Process

-To register for the DELF exam, you can do it online, which is a simple process.
+You can register for the DELF exam online, which is a simple process.

-Alliance Française and its affiliated centers manage the exam in most countries.
-The French embassy and consulates assist in the operation.
+Alliance Française and its affiliated centers manage the exam in most countries, and the French embassy and consulates assist in its operation.

 Candidates must register for the exam at an approved center within the specified time for each test schedule.
 You cannot apply after the deadline, so it is vital to keep track of dates.